Do you have uncomfortable gas and bloating that doesn’t go away?

 Risk factors to your gut, you should know.

-If your immune system is running low OR you’ve had a lot of emotional stress OR you’ve recently taken an oral antibiotic, your risk is higher for developing an imbalance of gas producing microbiota in the lining of your digestive tract.
+If your immune system is running low OR you’ve had a lot of emotional stress OR you’ve recently taken an oral antibiotic OR just had a baby, your risk is higher for developing an imbalance of gas producing microbiota in the lining of your digestive tract.
 You’re also setting yourself up for more food intolerance.
-Broad spectrum antibiotics lay out a warm welcome for competing microorganisms to take over.
+Among the other risk factors, broad spectrum antibiotics lay out a warm welcome for competing unfriendly microorganisms to take over.
 Why?
 Because they destroy beneficial bacteria in all their habitats… including the massive surface area lining your digestive tract.
 (Read, Why Food Allergies Rise and What Causes Leaky Gut?
 8 Risk Factors to Know.)

 Do you take Ibuprofen for gut pain?

-Are NSAIDs (non-steroidal anti-inflammatory meds) like Ibuprofen, Naproxen, Relafen or Celebrex?
+Are NSAIDs (non-steroidal anti-inflammatory meds) like Ibuprofen, Naproxen, Relafen or Celebrex helping or hurting?
 According to a medical review of studies in 2011, NIH reports that all non-steroidal anti-inflammatory drugs cause gastrointestinal complications.
 And recent clinical study demonstrated the prevalence of small intestinal mucosal injury from NSAIDS is far more common than previously expected.